LareinaHU/TodoManagementApp/README.md

 # TodoManagementApp
-This application is finnished by following the course from Udemy.
 You will be using React (Frontend View Framework), React Create App(To create React project), Various JavaScript Libraries (Axios, Formik, React Router), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling
 Pages), Maven (dependencies management), Node (npm), Visual Studio Code (JavaScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help